Juanita Marie Burgin, 76, of Topeka, passed away Monday, October 12, 2020.

 She was preceded in death by her parents; her brother, Burt Weber; and her sister, Wilma Kuhlemeier.
 Survivors include two children, David (Melinda) Abbott III of Wichita, KS, and Larissa Costello of Topeka; three grandchildren, Andrew (Moriah) Abbott, Ariel Abbott, and Mariah Spangler; several step-grandchildren; and other family and friends too numerous to count.

-Memorial contributions may be made to Cerebral Palsy Research Foundation, 5111 E 21st St N, Wichita, KS 67208.
+Memorial contributions may be made to Cerebral Palsy Research Foundation, (Please make checks payable to CPRF), 5111 E 21st St N, Wichita, KS 67208.

 To leave a special message for Juanita’s family, please click the Share Memories button above.